Trapt: Independent years and lineup changes (2012–present)

 In 2022, the band embarked on the "20th Anniversary Tour", where they performed the self-titled album in full.

-The Fall, continued touring and Resurrection (2023–present)
+This was the first tour with Shawn Sonnenschein on guitar.

 In 2023, the band announced that their eighth album, titled The Fall, would be released by the end of the year, before being delayed to March 2024, and again to May 31.
 They embarked on The Fall Tour throughout 2023 and 2024.
+Trapt were supposed to appear at the 2024 edition of Louder Than Life, but were pulled from the lineup at an unknown point, which Brown claimed was due to "virtue signaling."

 In 2025, Trapt embarked on a full band acoustic tour, with dates being added throughout the year.
-In March 2025, the band were announced to be a part of Powerman 5000's "Taste of Armageddon Tour", but were pulled from the bill the same month.
+In March 2025, the band were announced to be a part of Ill Niño & Powerman 5000's "Taste of Armageddon Tour," but were pulled from the bill the same month.
 Brown claimed they left the tour on their own terms because of heavy backlash.
-During the acoustic tour, Brown claimed four venues backed out due to "cancel culture", with which people would contact the venues to inform them of the band's controversies.
+During the acoustic tour, Brown claimed four venues backed out due to "cancel culture," with which people would contact the venues to inform them of the band's controversies.
+In May 2025, Trapt performed at Boardwalk Rock festival in Ocean City, Maryland, their first major festival appearance in years.